 1. Make It Easy for Customers to Browse and Buy

 How straightforward is it for your customers to navigate from finding product information to making selections and placing the order?
-A measure of your store’s useability relies on how simple it is to use or complete their desired tasks, such as looking at the product descriptions, prices, or making a purchase.
+A measure of your store’s usability relies on how simple it is to use or complete their desired tasks, such as looking at the product descriptions, prices, or making a purchase.
 Shoppers should not have to navigate all over the place to find what they need.

 - Have relevant, brief, and precise information on each page